integral-io/Business-in-a-Box/README.md

 - Set the Provider Id to ` http://localhost/wa/idp` -- this in the Issuer provided by Syncope's IdP Metadata.
 - Set the SAML Login URL to `http://localhost/wa/idp/profile/SAML2/Redirect/SSO` -- this is also defined in Syncope's IdP Metadata.
 - Set Identity Provider Certificate to the value from Syncope's IdP Metadata.
-- Set SAML user name attribute to `username`
+- Set SAML user login attribute to `username`
 - Set SAML user name attribute to `name`
 - Set SAML user email attribute to `email`
 - Set SAML group attribute to `groups`